 Many thanks to Martyn Lewis who provided the information contained in this post.
-The Diane Lewis Legacy section of the Archive will ultimately include retrospectives of her work while at Royal Worcester, Cranleigh, and Boehm of Malvern as well as collaborations with independent artists.
+The Diane Lewis Legacy section of the Archive includes retrospectives of her work while at Royal Worcester, Cranleigh, and Boehm of Malvern.

 Images of Connoisseur of Malvern porcelain sculptures on this site are provided for informational and educational purposes only, not for reproduction, resale or advertising.
 All photographs are copyrighted by their owner as indicated via watermark.